 Originally a quiet residential street, post-World War II Bourbon was populated first by jazz clubs, and then by some of the more risqué establishments that have earned it an infamous reputation.

-The Kentucky Whisky, Bourbon, had no connection however, with naming of Bourbon Street.
-It is named after Bourbon County, Kentucky.
-Now, why the county was named Bourbon.
-Who knows?
+The Kentucky whiskey, Bourbon, had no connection however, with naming of Bourbon Street.
+It is named after Bourbon County, Kentucky, which also derives its name from the same royal family.

 Bourbon St. during the day is much like any other French Quarter street.
 With lingering effects from the previous night's partying, it is quiet, with delivery trucks, and bar and restaurant owners, who are busy hosing down the sidewalks.
 At twilight, however, the lights come on, and Bourbon Street comes alive with crowds of partygoers and the curious.
 There is a cacophony of music emanating from the various bars and clubs, as barkers try to entice people inside their respective establishments.